List of MAJCOM wings of the United States Air Force

-This is a list of Major Air Command (MAJCOM) Wings of the United States Air Force (USAF), a designation system in use from the summer of 1948 to the mid-1990s.
+This is a list of major air command (MAJCOM) wings of the United States Air Force (USAF), a designation system in use from the summer of 1948 to the mid-1990s.
 From 1948 to 1991 MAJCOMs had the authority to form wings using manpower authorizations under their control.
-Each MAJCOM or other organization reporting directly to USAF was assigned a block of four digit numbers to use for units it organized.
-The system terminated in 1991 when USAF assumed control of all units except for provisional ones.
+Each MAJCOM or other organization reporting directly to the USAF was assigned a block of four digit numbers to use for units it organized.
+The system terminated in 1991 when the USAF assumed control of all units except for provisional ones.

 While the majority of the wings on the list were support units, combat commands could (and did) create combat units on their own as shown below.

 Background

 Army Air Force Base Units

 In 1944, the Army Air Forces (AAF) faced a problem with its units in the United States.
 At the time, most AAF units were involved with training and preparing individuals and units for deployment to combat theaters or with meeting the logistics requirements of overseas units.
 Standard military units, based on relatively inflexible tables of organization, were proving to be poorly adapted to this mission.
 Accordingly, the AAF adopted a more functional system in which each base was organized into a separate numbered unit.
 Under this system, each command reporting to the AAF was given a bulk allotment of manpower and then received the flexibility to form units to carry out its mission by "customizing" the units on each station.
 AAF commands then organized their manpower into numbered "AAF Base Units."
 To prevent duplication, commands were allotted blocks of numbers to use when organizing their units, ranging from 100-199 for First Air Force to 4000-4999 for Air Technical Service Command.
 When the United States Air Force (USAF) became a separate service, the AAF Base Units became AF Base Units.